Brook Lopez NBA Preview vs. the Pacers

-Brook Lopez and his Milwaukee Bucks teammates face off versus the Indiana Pacers on Thursday at 5:00 PM ET.
+Brook Lopez and the Milwaukee Bucks take on the Indiana Pacers at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.